Helping Someone Else

 As you may not be prepared for that conversation at the moment it happens, consider the following tips:

 - I’m glad you told me

-If you are a Drake employee and you receive a report about sexual or interpersonal misconduct, you likely have an obligation to notify the Title IX coordinator.
-You may want to share this obligation with the person.
+If you are a Drake employee and you receive a report about sexual misconduct (e.g., sexual harassment, sexual assault, sexual exploitation or sexual violence) or interpersonal misconduct (e.g., domestic violence, dating violence or stalking), you likely have an obligation to notify the Title IX coordinator.
+You are encouraged to inform the person reporting to you about this obligation.

 Things to Do

 - Be there and give comfort.
 If possible, stay with the person.
 Be there as much as you can and encourage the survivor to talk to others.
 Thank the survivor for feeling like you are a safe person to talk to.
-It’s not easy to tell someone about a sexual assault or dating violence and you, as a listener, should feel grateful that the survivor feels you are a safe person to talk to about the incident.
+It’s not easy to tell someone about an experience involving sexual or interpersonal violence and you, as a listener, should feel grateful that the survivor feels you are a safe person to talk to about the incident.

 - Get help.
 Sometimes a person needs medical attention or other emergency or advocacy help or support from other people besides friends.
 You can help your friend find the resources that are needed, including:

 - Be patient.
 Don’t try to rush the healing process or “make it better.”
 Individuals do not heal at the same pace.